If you could turn an Amazon affiliate website that is producing a few thousand a month into a six-figure paycheck , would you do it?

 The website itself had one big piece of content reviewing multiple items in their niche.
 Every item then led to its own individual review to gain more search traffic.

-This highly optimized piece of pillar content sat just under 3,000 words and then was supported by articles in the sidebar that each were between 500-800 words on their own with 22 pieces of content altogether.
+Then was supported by articles in the sidebar that each were between 500-800 words on their own with 22 pieces of content altogether.

 The sidebar of the WordPress site was filled with several buying guides, along with their top reviews of various products within the niche that sat around 500-700 words each.

-All of this led to having an extremely high quality content website that did more than just pass traffic through an Amazon affiliate link, but actually offered solid value to the readers who are looking at making a purchase of these high ticket items.
+All of this led to having an extremely high-quality content website that did more than just pass traffic through an Amazon affiliate link, but actually offered solid value to the readers who are looking at making a purchase of these high ticket items.

 Through the vetting process, we gave the business a valuation, listed the website on our marketplace, took in deposits, negotiated with prospective buyers and eventually helped the seller and the buyer to come to a mutually satisfactory agreement.